 - Must be a U.S. citizen or eligible non-citizen.

 - Maintain Satisfactory Academic Progress.

 What is the Federal Direct Parent PLUS Loan?

-Parents looking to apply for the Parent Plus Loan for the 2019-2020 school year should apply after April 1st, 2019.
+Parents of dependent students looking to apply for the Parent Plus Loan for the 2021-2022 school year should apply after April 1st, 2021.

 The Federal Direct PLUS Loan is a federally insured fixed rate loan for parents who have been approved after a credit check is preformed regardless of income or assets.
-The interest rate for 2018-2019 is 7.60%.
+The interest rate for 2019-2020 is 7.08%.
 The interest rates on new loans are fixed for the life of the loan; however, every July 1, each year’s new loans will have different fixed rates based on the current market rates.
-In addition to interest, you will also pay a loan origination fee of approximately 4.30% of the principal amount of each PLUS Loan that you receive.
+In addition to interest, you will also pay a loan origination fee of 4.248% of the principal amount of each PLUS Loan that you receive.